 If you’re a physically active individual, routine sports medicine checkups can reduce your risk of injuries and improve your performance on the playing field.
 At Texas Heart and Vein Multispecialty Group, the team of expert physicians provides an array of sports medicine services, including treatment of injuries, pain management injections, and patient education.
-To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, or the location in Kingwood, Texas, call the nearest office today or schedule online.
+To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, Pearland, Texas, and the location in Kingwood, Texas, call the nearest office today or schedule online.

 Sports medicine is a medical specialty that deals with physical fitness as well as the treatment and prevention of activity-related injuries.
 Anyone can benefit from sports medicine, but it’s particularly helpful for people who are weekend warriors or participate in organized athletics.